sweagleExpert/integrations/docker/core/README.md

 `java -XX:+PrintFlagsFinal -version | grep -Ei "maxheapsize|maxram"`

-or command below to only display default max and min heap `java -XX:+PrintFlagsFinal -version|grep -i heapsize|egrep 'Initial|Max'`
+- or command below to only display default max and min heap

+`java -XX:+PrintFlagsFinal -version|grep -i heapsize|egrep 'Initial|Max'`

+=> To correct this, you can set JAVA_OPTS with `-XX:+UseContainerSupport -XX:InitialRAMPercentage=N -XX:MinRAMPercentage=N -XX:MaxRAMPercentage=N` where N is percentage between 0 and 100 (25 per default for MaxRAMPercentage)

 For more details, see articles below that summarize how JVM manage memory in container https://medium.com/adorsys/usecontainersupport-to-the-rescue-e77d6cfea712